 Hi I am Tianyi Chen!

-I am currently involved in research on changepoint analysis in the time series of networks with a novel embedding method called Euclidean mirror.
+My dissertation focused on changepoint analysis in the time series of networks with a novel embedding method called Euclidean mirror.

 In addition to my study of statistics, I have a broader interest in the pursuit of varied forms of knowledge.
 I have a deep appreciation for movies and literature, and during my undergraduate, I, along with my incredible friends, produced a short movie and a vlog.
-Additionally, I have a passion for philosophy. (updated Aug 21 2025)
+Additionally, I have a passion for philosophy. (updated July 10 2026)